Searching for Skylab

 Searching for Skylab - America's Forgotten Triumph is a 2019 documentary about the 1970s American space station Skylab.
 It was written by Carl Alessi and directed by Dwight Steven-Boniecki and partly crowdfunded.

 Searching for Skylab was created to bring attention to the important role Skylab played in the development of human spaceflight programs.
-On Skylab, Steven-Boniecki said "hundreds of hours of video and audio recordings exist from it, yet it is unlikely that you've seen or heard much of it."
+Of Skylab, Steven-Boniecki said, "Hundreds of hours of video and audio recordings exist from it, yet it is unlikely that you've seen or heard much of it."

-A preview of the first working version of Searching for Skylab was screened at Spacefest, Tucson, AZ on July 5, 2018 to a crowd of space experts, astronauts and their families.
-Following a great reception, Boniecki completed filming and got the movie ready for its release on the 45th anniversary of the return of the last Skylab crew to Earth on February 8, 2019.

-Shortly before completion, a sneak peek of the movie’s working version was presented in November 2018 at the Science Late Show at the Kosmos Kino in Zürich.
+A preview of the first working version of Searching for Skylab was screened at Spacefest, in Tucson, Arizona, July 5, 2018 to a crowd of space experts, astronauts and their families.
+In November 2018, shortly before the film's completion, a sneak peek of the movie’s working version was presented at the Science Late Show at the Kosmos Kino in Zürich.

-The film premiered at the U.S. Space and Rocket Center in Huntsville, Alabama, on February 8, 2019, with Skylab astronauts Jack Lousma (Skylab 3) and Ed Gibson (Skylab 4) in attendance.
-The movie was released online in March 2019 and is available on video on demand.
+The finished documentary was released February 8, 2019, the 45th anniversary of the splashdown of the last Skylab crew.

 Accuracy

 The film is regarded by experts as being extremely accurate.
 Correct mission footage is shown in all instances of the movie.
-Audience members often stated: „It was the most accurate space documentary.”
-The production team made a point of highlighting this during pre-production via interviews conducted online.
+Audience members often stated it was "the most accurate space documentary.”
 Searching for Skylab has been praised by writers for various spaceflight enthusiast communities.

 Production

-Apart from several mission-specific 30-minute reports from the early 1970’s, no attempt had been made to thoroughly document the Skylab program since the last flight returned in 1974.
-A discussion between Dwight Steven-Boniecki, who at that point had been working on compiling the Skylab Mission Reports for Apogee Books, and his wife Alexandra Steven-Boniecki highlighted how crucial it was to make such a film having researched “many hundreds of hours of video” and listened to “many hundreds of hours of audio”, feeling that “he had to preserve it for future generations in a story that they would like to hear".
+Apart from several mission-specific 30-minute reports from the early 1970s, no attempt had been made to thoroughly document the Skylab program since the last flight returned in 1974.
+Dwight Steven-Boniecki, compiling material for the Skylab Mission Reports series for Apogee Books, mentioned to his wife Alexandra that it was crucial to distill “many hundreds of hours of video” and “many hundreds of hours of audio” to create a work that would “preserve [Skylab] for future generations."

 Soundtrack

-German band, 10 Cent Janes were approached to compose the title song for the film.
-Dwight had met the lead singer of the band, Shaun Behrens, on a flight from Frankfurt to New Delhi in 2013, and following the band’s release of the CD „Between Troubled Cities“, felt the group could deliver the style required for the film. „Horizon Riders“ was released February 2018.
+German band 10 Cent Janes were approached to compose the film's title song.
+Dwight met the band's lead singer of the band on a flight from Frankfurt to New Delhi in 2013.
+Steven-Boniecki felt the group could deliver the style required for the film.